Is it time to start over?

 Maybe, but probably not.
 The income limit for a chapter 7 bankruptcy is based on the state you live in and how many dependents that you have.
 As part of our full service bankruptcy package, we’ll evaluate your income streams and make sure that you fall within the guidelines.
 Even if you don’t fall within the limits, it may be possible to show that your expenses are higher than most and you should be allowed to file for a chapter 7 bankruptcy anyway.

 If your income is still too high for a chapter 7, a chapter 13 may be more appropriate.
 In a chapter 13, a debtor pays a set amount per month for 3-5 years and then the remainder of their debts are wiped out in a similar fashion to a chapter 7 bankruptcy.

 What’s the downside?

 It’s going to ruin your credit.
-A bankruptcy stays on your credit for ten years from the date when all of your debts are discharged.
-This will make it very difficult to get new loans or purchase a home for at least a few years.
+A Chapter 7 bankruptcy can stay on your credit report for up to ten years from the date of your bankruptcy discharge.
+This will make it difficult to get new loans or purchase a home for the first few years.
 There are a few ways to start rebuilding your credit immediately, but it will take time.

-Additionally, if you have too much property, some may be taken in the bankruptcy and sold to pay off your creditors.
-That’s why it is so important to get expert advice to maximize the amount of property you get to keep in a bankruptcy.
+Additionally, in certain circumstances where you have too much property, some may be taken in the bankruptcy and sold to pay off your creditors.
+But there are ways to avoid this.
+That is why it is so important to get expert advice to maximize the amount of property you get to keep in a bankruptcy.